RfCs Text-design Plonk and Killfile Troll Luser

 A killfile (list to filter articles because of characteristic features) allows to reject articles before receiving them or to delete them directly after receiving.
 This can be used to sort out 'Spam' (typical features like "$$$" or similar in the subject) or to remove articles by special authors.

-The *Plonk* is the addition of an author to the killfile and the notification thereof.
+The *Plonk* is the addition of an author to the killfile and the notification thereof."Plonking, at least the public variant, is discussed controversial.

 One opininion is, it is the private decision who reads whom or not.
 The public announcement of a Plonk would only show the helplessness.
 Many even refuse to use a killfile.